“By activating their Purpose, social enterprises can unlock customer loyalty and increase their impact.”

-Nearly 20 years of experience in the nonprofit sector taught Anne a lot about making change.
+Anne’s 20 years of experience in the nonprofit sector taught her a lot about making change.
 They also taught her about which issues traditional models can – and can’t – effectively address.

-Anne sees social enterprise as able to overcome many of the obstacles that nonprofits, NGOs and government agencies encounter in their efforts to do good.
-Using her marketing expertise, she amplifies the success of for-benefit companies so they can match their might against the world’s most unyielding social problems.
+Anne saw social enterprise as able to overcome many of the obstacles that nonprofits, NGOs and government agencies encountered in their efforts to do good.
+Using her marketing expertise, she amplified the success of for-benefit companies so they could match their might against the world’s most unyielding social problems.

-As a strategic partner to RoundPeg, Anne consults on select projects to help clients leverage the power of Purpose to engage and retain customers.
-An expert in marketing communications planning and audience insights, she develops Purpose activation strategies and customer experience programs.
+As a strategic partner to RoundPeg, Anne consulted on select projects to help clients leverage the power of Purpose to engage and retain customers.
+An expert in marketing communications planning and audience insights, she developed Purpose activation strategies and customer experience programs.

 Before she began serving in the fourth sector, Anne led a communications team helping progressive nuns fight for social justice and embrace digital technology.
 In prior roles, she developed and managed social marketing campaigns to advance hospital-based palliative care, encourage cancer care and prevention in underserved communities, improve services for retired persons, and identify effective interventions to prevent childhood obesity.

-Anne writes for The Huffington Post, Causeartist and B the Change Media, and has also been published on Triple Pundit.
+Anne wrote for The Huffington Post, Causeartist and B the Change Media, and was also published on Triple Pundit.